Sean Rigg inquest: Inspector defends custody handling

 Southwark Coroner's Court heard he was not treated with extra care despite information about his mental health.

-He died at Brixton police station in south London.'Sufficient knowledge'
+He died at Brixton police station in south London.

 The court heard that Inspector Andrew Dunn saw a number of computer-aided dispatches (CADs) which referred to Mr Rigg by name, and that he had mental health issues.